Noso-Project/NosoNode/README.md

 - CryptoLib4PascalPackage
 - LazBarcodes

-These packages are included in a folder called `Pacakges` located from the root of the repository.
+These packages are included in a folder called `Packages` located from the root of the repository.
 This is provided for convinience of the GitHub builds and may not always contain the latest version of these packages.

 The best way to ensure that these packages are the latest version is to install them from the [Online Package Manager](https://wiki.freepascal.org/Online_Package_Manager)(OPM).